Tax In Angola

-- Group A are taxed at progressive rates up to 17% according to the above table.
+- Group A is taxed at progressive rates up to 17% according to the above table.

-- Group B are taxed at a flat rate of 15%.
-This 15% tax rate is applicable to 70% of the gross income.
+- Group B is taxed at a flat rate of 15%.
+This 15% tax rate applies to 70% of the gross income.

 - Group C are taxed at:

 - A flat rate of 30% on the profits established in the minimum profits table and